syncfusion-content/uwp-docs/uwp/Gantt/Getting-Started.md

 Syncfusion.SfGantt.UWP
 </td>
 <td>
-Contains classes that handles all the operations in Gantt.
+Contains classes that handles all the operations in UWP Gantt Chart.
 </td>
 </tr>
 <tr>